RhiH/studio_gallery/README.md

 Marketing costs could also be shared by the collective, and potentially the collective could work together to host real life events such as exhibitions, which they could use the website to drive footfall to the exhibition to increase sales, and also in a circular fashion, drive traffic to the website during the exhibition to increase sales and awareness of their collective work.

-Whilst there are already a number of sites such as Etsy and Redbubble who showcase artists and provide a space for makers to sell their work directly, these are large sites and very often a consumer might say they bought it on Etsy, rather than the name of the artist or crafter who made the work in question.
+Whilst there are already a number of sites such as [Etsy](https://www.etsy.com/uk) and [Redbubble](https://www.redbubble.com/) who showcase artists and provide a space for makers to sell their work directly, these are large sites and very often a consumer might say they bought it on Etsy, rather than the name of the artist or crafter who made the work in question.
 Within the selected group of artists on the site it would be easier to find a specific artist, rather than hunting across a much larger website with significantly more competition.

 **Target Audience Examples:**

 Marsha and Chris, well-travelled early retirees who appreciate going away on a whim.
-The appreciate good wine, good books and good art.
+They appreciate good wine, good books and good art.
 Marsha in particular loves sending things she finds beautiful to their wide circle of friends and has often recommended new and up-coming artists to her circle.

 Katie – single, early thirties.
 She enjoys decorating her home with her own style, dislikes the current trend on colouring all spaces at home in grey.
 Likes unusual art and enjoys supporting artists when she can, does not have a large disposable income.